meowdding/SkyOcean/README.md

 <summary>Garden Config</summary>

 - Pest Bait Type
-    - While in a Trap inventory, view that bait type attracts what pests.
+    - While in a Trap inventory, view what bait type attracts what pests.
 - Desk Pest Highlight
     - In the "Configure Plots" screen, highlight what plots have pests on them.